Two killed, dozens wounded in Baltimore mass shooting: Police

-At least two people were killed and 28 wounded in a mass shooting early on Sunday (Jun 2) in the US city of Baltimore, police said.
+At least two people were killed and 28 wounded in a mass shooting early Sunday in the US city of Baltimore, police said.

-Police received multiple calls about a shooting just after 12.30am on Sunday in the city's Brooklyn neighborhood in Maryland state, Acting Police Commissioner Rich Worley said during a press conference.
+Police received multiple calls about a shooting just after 12.30 am Sunday at a street party in the city's Brooklyn neighbourhood in Maryland state, Acting Police Commissioner Rich Worley said during a press conference.

 "Upon officers' arrival we located multiple victims suffering from gunshot wounds," Worley said.